CryptoverseCC/Android-Widgets/README.md

 ### Settings

 `userfeeds:flip="10"` or constructor parameter `flip` can be used to change how often ads are switched.
 Default value is 6 seconds.
-Set value lower to equal to 0 if you don't want ads to be switched automatically.
+Set value lower or equal to 0 if you don't want links to be switched automatically.